Self-help App for young girls

 The result I got was heartbreaking!

-It highlighted how badly the user group is struggling... they are suffering from trauma, mental illnesses, and are extremely easily triggered.
+It highlighted how badly the user group was struggling... they are suffering from trauma, mental illnesses, and are extremely easily triggered.

 I don't want to get better because then I wouldn’t recognize myself